dori-dev/django-todo/README.md

 # Django Todo
-Beautiful To Do List use Django!
+Beautiful To Do List use Django & Bootstrap!

 #
 ## Tools